-Therefore we’ve come up with our own misguided, misplaced and insulting suggestions to improve the efficiency of trial courts.
+So we’ve come up with our own misguided, misplaced and insulting suggestions to improve the efficiency of trial courts.
 Not having the resources of Corp Counsel, we have only five.

 3. Stop haling people into court just to put the case over to another date.
-Use Twitter to find out if the lawyers are available and ready.

 4. End the humiliating practice of bringing incarcerated persons into the courtroom and making them stand at the table in handcuffs.
 A courtroom should look different from a jail.